 The same applies if health problems rule out wearing a dog collar (see above).
 If in doubt, you should seek advice from your veterinarian.

-We advise you to have both in the house and get the animal used to a rose gold pet collar for the fashion-conscious and a dog harness.
-It can always be that you have to change throughout a dog’s life.
+We recommend having both in the house and getting the animal accustomed to a rose gold pet collar for the fashion-conscious, as well as a dog harness.
+It's possible that you may need to change throughout a dog’s life.

 Post a Comment